gbmhunter/blog/content/posts/2020/09-30-september-2020-updates/index.md

 * Added info about {{% link text="schematic page templates to the A Beginners Intro To KiCAD page" src="" %}}.

 * Added support for the search service Algolia.

+* Updated information about the `BC` range of BJTs on the {{% link text="Bipolar Junction Transistors (BJTs) page" src="/electronics/components/transistors/bipolar-junction-transistors-bjts" %}}.

+* Added more online simulation tools to the {{% link text="Circuit Simulation page" src="/electronics/general/circuit-simulation" %}}.

+* Added a new page on {{% link text="555 Timer Circuits" src="/electronics/circuit-design/555-timer-circuits" %}}.